Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Vaginal discharge is a body fluid that keeps your vagina clean and moist.
 It helps stop infections developing in your vagina.

-There are good bacteria called lactobacilli that live in your vagina and help keep it healthy.
+In your vagina, there are good bacteria called lactobacilli that help keep it healthy.
 If the balance of bacteria is disturbed and you have an overgrowth of yeasts or bad bacteria, you might get an abnormal vaginal discharge.

 An abnormal vaginal discharge is most often caused by an infection.
-It can also result from some medicines and health conditions, or from using products that irritate your vulva or vagina.
+It can also be caused by some medicines and health conditions, or from using products that irritate your vulva or vagina.

 Is it normal to have vaginal discharge in pregnancy?

-Yes.
 You might notice more vaginal discharge than usual when you’re pregnant.
 This is called leucorrhoea.
 It usually looks clear or white and doesn’t have a strong smell.
-It’s caused by a higher level of the hormones oestrogen and progesterone in pregnancy.

 Does vaginal discharge change during pregnancy?